Bhimashankar Tour Package from Hyderabad

 Bhimashankar is 74 miles or 127 km from Pune by street.

-Bhimashankar sanctuary, Maharashtra
+Bhimashankar Temple, Maharashtra

-This sanctuary is intently connected with the legend of Shiva killing the evil spirit Tripurasura related with the strong flying fortresses, the "Tripuras".
+This Temple is intently connected with the legend of Shiva killing the evil spirit Tripurasura related with the strong flying fortresses, the "Tripuras".
 Shiva is said to have taken homestead the 'Bhima Shankara' structure, upon the solicitation of the Gods, on the peak of the Sahyadri slopes, and the perspiration that poured forward from His body after the fight is said to have shaped the Bhimarathi waterway.

 History discloses itself in the pinnacles of the Sahyadris.
 Bhimashankar – a spot where otherworldly wonder converges with nature's wonderfulness is unquestionably a pioneer's heaven.
-There are different sanctuaries and places of worship, close to the primary sanctuary.
-There is a place of worship to Kamalaja close to the Bhimashankar sanctuary.
+There are different sanctuaries and places of worship, close to the primary Temple.
+There is a place of worship to Kamalaja close to the Bhimashankar Temple.
 Kamalaja is a manifestation of Parvathi, who helped Shiva in his fight against Tripuraasura.
 Kamalajaa was loved with contributions of lotus blossoms by Brahma.

 There is a hallowed place for Siva Ganams, Shaakini and Daakini who helped Shiva in the fight against the evil presence, Bhima.
 Kaushika Maha Muni is said to have done 'Tapas' (compensation) there.
-Where he washed is called Mokshakund thirtham, which is situated behind the Bhimashankar sanctuary.
+Where he washed is called Mokshakund thirtham, which is situated behind the Bhimashankar Temple.
 There are likewise the Sarvathirtha, the Kusharanya thirtha - where the Bhima stream starts to stream eastbound, and the Jnyanakund.

 Top perspective on Bhimashankar Temple